 At the local level, the ‘Urban Lab’ will include setting up a ‘chiefs alliance’ and possibly women and youth alliance,’ building on existing community ties and committees for decision-making and in-kind contribution on project execution and to share knowledge and lessons at the community level, including documentation and promotion of appropriate indigenous knowledge and best practices.
 Besides that, a participatory approach (involving communities and local authorities in planning and implementation activities) will lead to increased local knowledge on climate change adaptation, especially related to local coastal protection and income generating options.
 Project demonstration sites will contribute, from the start and in an on-going way, to sharing lessons and training.
 Community level trainings will be held on identified needs and to operate and maintain interventions.
 Another component of these trainings will be increasing knowledge on gender-responsive adaptation which will support women inclusion and integration as key actors in ensuring climate resilience.
 In order to achieve this, a women quota for participation will be applied for each training, at the same time outcomes from community consultations regarding women challenges, vulnerabilities and opportunities will be incorporated in the trainings agenda.
 The project will also use a participatory monitoring process, which will enable the beneficiary communities to work directly with the project’s M & E and Public Information officer, to highlight issues in delivery and to strengthen adaptation benefits, including in replication and sustaining the project’s gains.

-At the national level, the ‘Urban Lab’ will also setting up a ‘private sector alliance’ (considering tourism / hotels, fishing and agriculture sectors) to involve them (financially) in the resilience building of the coast and to produce and share knowledge and lessons.
-The involvement of hotel owners will be done during the full proposal development phase and throughout the project.
+At the national level, the ‘Urban Lab’ will also promote setting up a ‘private sector alliance’ (considering tourism / hotels, fishing and agriculture sectors) to involve them (financially) in the resilience building of the coast and to produce and share knowledge and lessons.
+To ensure no project component is compromised by (i.e. dependent on) the success of this alliance, the project will consider this collaboration as an independent bonus, meaning no other outputs reply on this and no budget is required.
+However, the project manager will explore the possible support from the private sector as it will facilitate the alignment and efficiency of all efforts put into coastal resilience in the area.
+The involvement of hotel owners will be done during the full proposal development phase and throughout the project through a platform/association that will ease networking.
 Besides that, the government will be training on operation and maintenance of the transformative concrete interventions through revenue-generating activities and to share lessons and though this, be able to draw lessons interventions, including replication and scale-up of good practices.
 Information will be consolidated in reports and tools methodologies, guidelines and public information products.

 Through platforms such as the Abidjan Convention, it is expected that the project and its inputs to regional and national frameworks will be actively shared with other governments, as well as the lessons learnt.